UMAprotocol/UMIPs/UMIPs/umip-23.md

 Note: The following procedure uses a daily value of TVL as opposed to an hourly value

 1) Go to the Uniswap Subgraph, https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2
-2) Determine Id correspondimg to the day that the synthetic token expires using the following
+2)  Determine Id corresponding to the day that the synthetic token expires using the following

     ID = (unix timestamp for start of day) / 86400